kazu-ja2500/kazumasa/OthelloAndroid/README.md

 # OthelloAndroid

-This is a minimal Android project implementing the beginnings of an Othello (Reversi) game.
-It now includes a start screen where you can select the AI difficulty before starting the game.
+This Android project implements a simple Othello (Reversi) game.
+The app starts with a screen where you can choose the AI difficulty and then begins a match on an 8×8 board.

 AI difficulty levels: